TEJ-Fellowship/tej-bootcamp/README.md

 - [Using express for serving on the '/api/notes' route for a 'get' method request](https://youtu.be/QgC5oSEB_Tc)
   1. Install `express` library
   - modify code to use express library
-  2. Modify to express route to server array of notes on `/api/notes` url for `get` request
+  2. Modify to express route to serve array of notes on `/api/notes` url for `get` request
-  3. Install nodemon as dev dependency to run node server by hot reload on code changes
+  3. Use `--watch` flag to run node server by hot reload on code changes
 - [Side note on REST and JSON](https://youtu.be/GlanBqAtPj8)
 - [Creating the '/api/notes/:id' route for a 'get' method request](https://youtu.be/CPMkmR6eSIU)
   1. Create a new get route at `/api/notes/:id`